probberechts/hexo-theme-cactus/README.md

     ```sh
     $ hexo new page about
     ```
-    This will create a new file in `source/about/index.md` Similary, you can create a new article with
+   This will create a new file in `source/about/index.md` Similarly, you can create a new article with
     ```sh
     $ hexo new post "hello world"
     ```